IPA.CONF(5) IPA.CONF(5)

 Here one database is specified.

-By default ipa(8) performs accounting for all days in a week, but it is
+By default accounting is performed for all days in a week, but account-

-possible to perform accounting only for some time intervals in a week.
+ing can be performed only for some time intervals in a week.
+The work-

-The worktime parameter specifies time intervals when ipa(8) should per-
+time parameter specifies time intervals when accounting should be per-

 worktime = <X> h1:m1-h2:m2 [h1:m1-h2:m2];